yufengwudcs/ScisTree2/README.md

     # You can then test it directly, e.g., ./scistree triv4-paper-1.txt
     cd ..
     ```
-    This step is not required for the Python package installation if using `pip install .` or `python setup.py install` as described above.
+    This step is not required for the Python package installation if using `pip install .` as described above.

 ## Tutorial